run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 * Optional: NVIDIA Run:ai CPU worker nodes (for example, `runai-cpu-workers`)

-## Reserved IPs
+## Reserved IPs and Domain Configuration

-Before installation, ensure that the following IPs are reserved and correctly configured:

-* FQDN / Reserved IP - Reserve a static IP address that will be mapped to your system’s [Fully Qualified Domain Name (FQDN)](#fully-qualified-domain-name-fqdn).
-This IP must be referenced in a DNS A record or a CNAME that ultimately resolves to it.
-The IP is assigned to the alias interface on the active BCM headnode and is used for system access.

-* Load Balancer IP Range - Reserve a block of at least 8 consecutive IP addresses.
-This range will be used by [MetalLB](#expose-the-nvidia-runai-endpoint---metallb) to expose Kubernetes LoadBalancer services externally, supporting components such as Inference and DataMover workloads.
-TBD: Oz
+Before installing NVIDIA Run:ai, make sure the necessary IPs (at least 2) are reserved and the domain names are properly set up.
+These are critical for exposing the control plane and inference services.

+### Reserved IP Addresses

+Reserve at least two IP addresses from the same internal IP range:

+* NVIDIA Run:ai control plane – Reserve one IP address for accessing core components such as the UI, API, and workload endpoints.
+This IP is not used for inference workloads.

+* Inference (Knative Serving) – Reserve a second IP address specifically for serving inference workloads using Knative-based serving layer.

-All reserved IPs must be reachable within your internal network and must not conflict with any existing IP allocations.
+All reserved IPs must be reachable within your internal network and not conflict with other internal IP allocations.

-## Fully Qualified Domain Name (FQDN)
+### Fully Qualified Domain Name (FQDN)

-You must have a Fully Qualified Domain Name (FQDN) to install NVIDIA Run:ai control plane (ex: `runai.mycorp.local`).
+A Fully Qualified Domain Name (FQDN) is required to install the NVIDIA Run:ai control plane (e.g., `runai.mycorp.local`).
 This cannot be an IP.
 The domain name must be accessible inside the organization's private network.

+The FQDN must point to the control plane’s reserved IP, either:

-The DNS record needs to point to the IP address (A record) of the shared alias interface that is active on the active BCM headnode (<NIC device name>:cmha i.e. eth0:cmha) or be a CNAME alias to a host DNS record pointing to that same IP address.
+* As a DNS (A record) pointing directly to the IP
+* Or, a CNAME alias to a host DNS record pointing to that same IP address

-This IP is also used by the system’s load balancer and must match the one referenced in the [Reserved IPs](#reserved-ips) section.
+### Wildcard FQDN for Inference

+For inference workloads, configure a wildcard DNS record (`*.runai-inference.mycorp.local`) that maps to the reserved inference IP address.
+This ensures each inference workload is accessible at a unique subdomain.

 ## TLS/SSL Certificates

 You must have a TLS certificates that is associated with the FQDN for HTTPS access.
 The certificate will be installed on the Kubernetes control plane nodes as well as a [Kubernetes secret](#tls-certificate-for-nvidia-runai) for the NVIDIA Run:ai backend and the [Kubernetes Ingress controller](#configure-the-nginx-proxy-tls-certificates).

-* The certificate CN name needs to be equal to the [FQDN](#fully-qualified-domain-name-fqdn) name.
+* The certificate CN name needs to be equal to the [FQDN](#fully-qualified-domain-name-fqdn)
 * The certificate needs to include at least one Subject Alternative Name DNS entry (SAN) for the same FQDN.
 * The certificate needs to include the full trust chain (signing CA public keys).